 At your next interview for a digital marketing position, you can demonstrate that your knowledge and skills are above the rest by being prepared to answer these five questions.

-1. How will you determine the best channels for our marketing dollars?
+1. How will you determine the best channels for our digital marketing dollars?

 Answer: The marketing channels we pursue most aggressively must be the channels that our target audience populates and participates in most.
 We can begin with educated assumptions based on our knowledge of our ideal customer persona.
 Then, we conduct small, precise experiments on the various channels that could be a good fit, and determine the optimal channels based on the data we gain from these experiments.